hmcts/nfdiv-discovery-documentation/as-is.md

 ### Fees and Pay Service ([FPS](https://github.com/hmcts/div-fees-and-payments-service))

 A proxy API in front of the Fees API.
-It appears to be used so that fees can be references without using a fee code.
+It is used to access fees without using fee codes.

-Usefulness unclear.
+It would be better delivered as a library.

 ## Approach to development